-Enhance emergency powers for controlling Gyrodactylus salaris, a parasite of salmon, and Make a number of miscellaneous amendments to salmon, B. II. freshwater and sea fisheries legislation.
-Bathing and Water The Strategy sets out the Scottish Government's proposals to Strategy for Scotland tackle the challenges under the revised Directive.
-It outlines key 2006 challenges to be met: Meeting water quality standards - as Scottish Water investment reduces point source problems, the influence of diffuse sources of pollution on compliance, particularly from agriculture, becomes apparent.
+Bathing and Water Strategy for Scotland 2006 Enhance emergency powers for controlling Gyrodactylus salaris, a parasite of salmon, and Make a number of miscellaneous amendments to salmon, freshwater and sea fisheries legislation.
+The Strategy sets out the Scottish Government's proposals to tackle the challenges under the revised Directive.
+It outlines key challenges to be met: Meeting water quality standards - as Scottish Water investment reduces point source problems, the influence of diffuse sources of pollution on compliance, particularly from agriculture, becomes apparent.
 Measures such as General Binding Rules can help reduce these threats, but it is also important to continue working closely with the agricultural community.
 Encouraging greater public participation in the Directive's implementation and better bathing water management, including increased provision of information on bathing water quality.
-Implementing the Directive requires an increased emphasis on partnership working between the Scottish Government, SEPA, local authorities, beach owners and operators, Scottish Water, Clean Coast Scotland and the farming community, among others.
-Scottish Water Resource Sets out Scottish Water's strategy to ensure a supply of clear, Plan 2015 fresh and safe drinking water.
-Scottish Water Strategic This report outlines Scottish Water's processes and systems for Asset Capacity And calculating capacity available at the waste water and water Development plan 2014 treatment works serving Scotland Air Air Quality Strategy for The Strategy: England, Scotland, Wales Sets out a way forward for work and planning on air and Northern Ireland quality issues 2011 Sets out the air quality standards and objectives to be achieved Introduces a new policy framework for tackling fine particles Identifies potential new national policy measures which The deliver indicates and deliver from the policy measures and deliver indicates and deliver indicates and deliver indicates. modelling indicates could give further health benefits and move closer towards meeting the Strategy's objectives.
-The pollutants covered are: Benzene 1, 3-butadiene Carbon Monoxide • Lead Nitrogen Dioxide (NO2)
+Scottish Water Resource Implementing the Directive requires an increased emphasis on partnership working between the Scottish Government, SEPA, local authorities, beach owners and operators, Scottish Water, Clean Coast Scotland and the farming community, among others.
+Sets out Scottish Water's strategy to ensure a supply of clear, Plan 2015 fresh and safe drinking water.
+Scottish Water Strategic Asset Capacity And Development plan 2014 This report outlines Scottish Water's processes and systems for calculating capacity available at the waste water and water treatment works serving Scotland Air gerra Air Quality Strategy for England, Scotland, Wales and Northern Ireland 2011 Sets out a way forward for work and planning on air quality issues Sets out the air quality standards and objectives to be achieved Introduces a new policy framework for tackling fine particles Identifies potential new national policy measures which modelling indicates could give further health benefits and move closer towards meeting the Strategy's objectives.
+The pollutants covered are: Benzene 1, 3-butadiene Carbon Monoxide Lead Nitrogen Dioxide (NO2)